HARISH6000/Git/task-9/README.md

 ### 4. Open a Pull Request
 - Go to your GitHub repository.
 - Go to `fix` branch and click on `Compare & pull request`.
-- Add a title, description, and assign reviewers.
+- Add a title and description.

 ### 5. Perform Code Review and Merge
 - Review the code for issues or improvements.